 Mom brags about the rich taste of the tomatoes, avocados, other fruits and all the veggie she eats; but for me, it's the chickens!

 We were walking the other day and we saw some chickens.
 The poor things were eating Styrofoam!!!
 Mom had her camera so I asked her for proof to show you.
-Mom and dad felt bad for the chicks, I felt bad for me!
+Mom felt bad for the chicks, I felt bad for me!

 Is that what I've been eating?
 OMG!
 No much nutrition on that, is there?
 I'm better off with Purina or cardboard!
 Mom explained to me that those chickens were not the ones I eat.
 I felt better.